spywhere/plug.nvim/docs/getting_started.md

 # Getting Started

-plug.nvim gives you an ability to configure the plugin in 4 different ways so you can choose the one that suit your workflow best.
+plug.nvim gives you an ability to configure the plugin in 4 different ways so you can choose the one that suit your workflow best (and ease the migration).

 ## Setup 1 - Recommended Way